ostracod/wheatsystem-c/README.md

 * `.c` and `.h` files corresponding to each base path in `baseFilePaths`
 * All files provided in `./src/common`

-As part of the buld process, `./fake.js` uses `./prepreprocessor.js` to expand prepreprocessor invocations in `.c` and `.h` files.
+As part of the build process, `./fake.js` uses `./prepreprocessor.js` to expand prepreprocessor invocations in `.c` and `.h` files.
 Prepreprocessor invocations have the following syntax:

 ```
 !!!name arg1 arg2 arg3...